scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 .. [#] ``spectral_*`` functions are derived from MATLAB reference implementations provided by the METLab at Drexel University.  http://music.ece.drexel.edu/

-Finally, the ``feature`` module provides a few functions to implement common transformations of time-series features in MIR.
+Finally, the ``feature`` submodule provides a few functions to implement common transformations of time-series features in MIR.
 This includes ``delta``, which provides a smoothed estimate of the time derivative;
 ``stack_memory``, which concatenates an input feature array with time-lagged copies of itself (effectively simulating feature *n*-grams); and ``sync``, which applies a user-supplied aggregation function (e.g.,